lmondada/dphil-thesis/content/05_parallel/02_eqsat.md

                    '-'   '-'     '-'   '-'            '-'   '-'
 ```

-A consequence of persistency and the use of equivalence relations is that
+A consequence of the use of equivalence relations in the data structure is that
 the ordering in which the rewrites are considered and applied becomes totally
 irrelevant!

 As presented, the exploration process would however never terminate and the
 data structure size would grow indefinitely: as more
 rewrites are applied, more and more terms are created, resulting in an ever